National Assembly (Mali): Description Before 2020

 Members of the National Assembly, called deputies, are elected by direct universal suffrage for a five-year term, during which they enjoy parliamentary immunity.
 Members are directly elected in single-member districts using a two-round voting system where candidates must receive an absolute majority of votes in order to win.

 The Assembly normally meets twice a year, on the first Monday in October for no more than 75 days and the first Monday in April for no more than 90 days.
 The Prime Minister or a majority of the members can call an extra session.
 If the session is held at the instigation of Assembly members, it must not exceed 15 days.

 Controversies

-A 2009 amendment to the Malian Family Code which would have given women more rights was met by huge demonstrations by Muslims demanding it not be signed, following which President Toure sent the bill back to the parliament.
+A 2009 amendment to the Malian Family Code which would have given women more rights was met by huge demonstrations by Muslims demanding it not be signed, following which President Toure sent the bill back to the National Assembly.